ably/ably-asset-tracking-android/ArchitecturalNotes.md

 In order to hide certain methods and fields from the Java API we use the `@JvmSynthetic` annotation.

+The Java API facades should be tested in the `publishing-java-testing` and `subscribing-java-testing` modules to make sure that they work correctly and provide the same features as the Kotlin API.

 ## Synchronous `Worker` event queue

 As described in the [specification](https://github.com/ably/ably-asset-tracking-common/blob/main/specification/README.md#multithreading:-handling-asynchronous-events-safely)